-Deposition of witness; when; procedure; use at trial.
+Deposition of witness or sexual assault victim; when; procedure; use at trial.

 (1) Except as provided in section 29-1926, at any time after the filing of an indictment or information in a felony prosecution, the prosecuting attorney or the defendant may request the court to allow the taking of a deposition of any person other than the defendant who may be a witness in the trial of the offense.
 The court may order the taking of the deposition when it finds the testimony of the witness: